-Other modern grape varieties also find their way into Dreistand bottles: Souvignier Gris, for instance, or Kerner.
-The question how many different wines Dreistand produces makes Lorenz and Daniel laugh.
+Other modern grape varieties also find their way into Dreistand bottles: Souvignier Gris, for example, or Kerner.
+The question of how many different wines Dreistand produces makes Lorenz and Daniel laugh.
 "We don't know that exactly right now."
 Daniel estimates that there are about 20 different wines.
-"We are still in the process of finding them," adds Lorenz.
-However, the customer doesn't notice that, because the concept is professional and sophisticated.
-For instance, Dreistand wines have a wine label that no one will forget in a hurry: The label is emblazoned with a dominant equilateral triangle, which stands for the three locations Stäfa, Wädenswil and Halbinsel Au.
-Three-stand vines grow on 10.5 hectares in total, with 5.5 hectares on the south side of the Au peninsula making up the largest share.
-"We produce a total of around 50,000 bottles a year," says Lorenz.
-Thanks to the close cooperation with Vergani, customers included above all high-class restaurants that are interested in regional products.
-They would make sure to press wines typical for the region: elegant and lean wines.
+"We're still in the process of finding them," adds Lorenz.
+The customer doesn't notice this, however, because the concept is professional and sophisticated.
+For example, Dreistand wines have a wine label that no one will forget in a hurry: The label is emblazoned with a dominant equilateral triangle that stands for the three locations of Stäfa, Wädenswil and Halbinsel Au.
+Three-stand vines grow on 10.5 hectares in total, with the site on the south side of the Au peninsula accounting for the largest share at 5.5 hectares.
+"We produce a total of about 50,000 bottles a year," says Lorenz.
+Thanks to the close cooperation with Vergani, customers included mainly high-end restaurants interested in regional products.
+They would make sure to press wines typical of the region: elegant and lean wines.
 "Real Lake Zurich drops with power, but without overload," says Daniel.
-However, even the three-stand trio does not completely renounce research and experimentation.
+However, even the three-star trio does not completely forgo research and experimentation.
 "Every self-respecting winery does research," says Daniel.
 For example, they harvest grapes at different times in the fall.
 They fiddle with different yeasts, try out different barriques and containers, or let the wines age at different conditions.
-"Currently, we are testing the fermentation in the novel plastic, concrete and granite eggs", Lorenz says.
-The knowledge gained will later be passed on to the Swiss vintners.
+"Currently, we are testing fermentation in the new types of plastic, concrete and granite eggs," says Lorenz.
+The knowledge gained will later also be passed on to Swiss winemakers.

 Out of the cellar, off to the holiday island: During a tour around the Au peninsula, Lorenz Kern points out the numerous varieties that grow here.
 The dense Kerner thrives here as well as the South African Pinotage grape.
 Next to rows of white Souvignier Gris', there are vines on which the chubby Zweigelt grapes hang like little pugs.
 But that's not all: because the wine-growing museum is also located here, interested visitors can find grapes from all over the world: a total of 190 varieties are cultivated and cared for on site, thus forming an important archive of viticulture.
 Which makes the Au Peninsula more than just a paradise for excursionists - and, by the way, also a real peninsula.